Carnegie Supernova Project: Fast-Declining Type Ia Supernovae as Cosmological Distance Indicators: Samples

 The top row of Figure~\ref{fig:hist_sBV_BV} shows normal and cumulative histograms of the \sbv\ values for the CSP Hubble Flow sample and the IR~SBF calibrators, and the middle row displays the normal and cumulative histograms of the observed ($B_{max} - V_{max}$) pseudocolors.
 A two-sample Kolmogorov–Smirnov (K-S) test comparing the cumulative distribution of \sbv\ measurements of the Hubble Flow and IR~SBF calibrators gives a $p$-value of 0.81, indicating that there is no evidence that the two samples are drawn from different distributions at the 95\% confidence level.
 However, a K-S test for these same two samples comparing the cumulative distribution of the observed ($B_{max} - V_{max}$) pseudocolors returns a $p$-value of 0.04, implying that the hypothesis that the two samples come from the same distribution is rejected at the 95\% confidence level.
 This is likely due to differences in the host galaxy reddenings between the two samples.
 Indeed, using the intrinsic color analysis technique of \cite{burns18}, we find a median color excess of the CSP Hubble Flow sample of $E(B-V)_{host} = 0.15$~mag, whereas for the IR~SBF calibrators it is 0.08~mag.
 The bottom row of Figure~\ref{fig:hist_sBV_BV} shows normal and cumulative histograms of the ($B_{max} - V_{max}$) pseudocolors after correcting each SN individually for its host color excess.
 Repeating the K-S test gives a $p$-value of 0.87, confirming at the 95\% level that there is no evidence that the CSP Hubble Flow and IR~SBF calibrator samples are drawn from different distributions of intrinsic ($B_{max} - V_{max}$) values when differences in host reddening are accounted for\footnote{The topic of host galaxy dust extinction in fast-declining SNe~Ia will be discussed in a future paper on the general properties of these objects.}.

-In a CSP study of the fast-declining IR~SBF calibrators SNe~2007on and 2011iv, both of which appeared in the same host galaxy (NGC~1404), \citet{gall2018}, after correcting for the dependence of luminosity on color and light curve shape, found differences in the peak magnitudes of $0.30 \pm 0.02$~mag and $0.20 \pm 0.01$~mag in the $B$ and $H$ bands, respectively.
+In a CSP study of the fast-declining IR~SBF calibrators SNe~2007on and 2011iv, both of which appeared in the same host galaxy (NGC~1404), \citet{gall2018} found differences in the peak magnitudes of $0.30 \pm 0.02$~mag and $0.20 \pm 0.01$~mag in the $B$ and $H$ bands, respectively, after correcting for the dependence of luminosity on color and light curve shape.
 These authors speculated that differences in the central density of the white dwarf progenitor just before ignition could lead to such a luminosity spread, and advised caution in using transitional SNe~Ia as cosmological standard candles.
 As will be shown in \S\ref{sec:hubble}, the intrinsic scatter, $\sigma_{int}$, in peak absolute magnitude after correction for light curve shape and color is 0.17~mag in the $B$ band and 0.19~mag in $H$ for the full sample of CSP fast decliners and IR~SBF calibrators.
 These values are very similar to the intrinsic dispersions for the full sample of CSP SNe~Ia using the same methodology \citep{uddin24}.
 The differences in magnitude for SNe~2007on and 2011iv are therefore equivalent to $\sim$1--2 times $\sigma_{int}$, which is within the observed scatter of the CSP Hubble Flow sample of fast decliners.
 (The reader is referred to Appendix~\ref{sec:appendixC} for further discussion of SNe~2007on and 2011iv.)